 Pro Tip

-Many of our customers take a hybrid approach: stainless steel security screens on the front door and ground-floor sliding doors (the highest-risk openings), and standard SS mesh on all windows and the back door.
+Many of our customers take a hybrid approach: premium screens on the front door and ground-floor sliding doors (the highest-risk openings), and standard SS mesh on all windows and the back door.
 This gives you premium protection where it matters most while keeping the total cost reasonable.
-On a typical 3-bedroom home, this saves $2,000–$4,000 compared to stainless steel security screens throughout.
+On a typical 3-bedroom home, this saves $2,000–$4,000 compared to premium screens throughout.

 Other Premium Brands Worth Considering